-The limitation of this same saving mechanism, relative to those who do not have rela-tionship direct with the contractor, where the direct contractor has made all undisputed pro-gress payments, as discussed under the Pay-ment Bond on Private Works earlier in this han-dbook. applies.
-(See Civil Code § 9560).
+The same limitation of this saving mechanism, relative to those who do not have a direct relationship with the direct contractor, where the direct contractor has made all undisputed progress payments, as discussed under the Payment Bond on Private Works earlier in this handbook, applies.
+(California Civil Code § 9560).

 Again, however, practically speaking, you should make the Payment Bond Claim even if you have concerns about whether you have protected all your rights to do so.
-Then, consult with your lawyer as you may not know all the facts which trigger this limitation.
+Then, consult with a lawyer as you may not know all the facts which trigger this limitation.